-Instead of hoping for financial freedom at the end of the tunnel, most are seeing a never-ending train ride of debt and unemployment.
-Data from a Discover Financial Services survey show that more than half of Americans fear that the economy is worsening.
+Instead of hoping for financial freedom at the end of the tunnel, most are seeing a never-ending train ride of debt and unemployment, new data reveals.

 For the first time since February, an increase occurred in the number of consumers who believe that economic conditions are deteriorating.
 Fifty-two percent of those surveyed feel like the market is getting worse and about the same amount feel as if their own financial situation is declining as well, according to the July 2009 Discover U.S. Spending Monitor.

 The Monitor, a monthly measure of consumer confidence and spending, also found that the consumers are continuing to cut back spending in all areas.
 Those planning on spending more money in the month ahead, including on household expenses like groceries and gas, fell to 21 percent, the first drop since February.

 “The optimism consumers showed about the economy during the spring has faded during the summer,” said Julie Loeger, senior vice president of brand and product management for Discover, in a press release.
 “Unemployment is still rising and while some are saying the worst is over, the majority of consumers surveyed by the Monitor in July currently don’t feel that way.
 Until they do, consumers are unlikely to start spending again.”